toanluu/vietname/docs/index.md

 ## Dataset

-Dataset consists of positive and negative examples of Vietnamese names gathered from various sources:
+The research dataset consists of positive and negative examples of Vietnamese names gathered from various sources:

 * names extracted from the Vietnamese phonebook through web crawling,
 * student names from several universities in Vietnam,
-* names extracted from a European country’s phonebook via web crawling, (
+* names extracted from a European country’s phonebook via web crawling
 * names obtained from Wikipedia,
 * names sourced from LinkedIn profiles.

-All names are normalization, which involves removing accents.
+All names are normalized, which involves removing accents.
 For example, “Trần Văn” is transformed into “tran van”.
 Single-character tokens are excluded to reduce the risk of errors with abbreviations.

 **Table 1.
 Overview of name dataset used in the research**